Get to Know the Salesforce Platform APIs

 |Tooling API||REST or SOAP (WSDL)||JSON, XML, Custom||Synchronous|

 REST API provides a powerful, convenient, and simple REST-based web services interface for interacting with Salesforce.
 Its advantages include ease of integration and development, and it’s an excellent choice of technology for use with mobile applications and web projects.
 For certain projects, you may want to use REST API with other Salesforce REST APIs.
 To build UI for creating, reading, updating, and deleting records, including building UI for list views, actions, and dependent picklists, use User Interface API.
-To build UI for Chatter, communities, or recommendations, use Chatter REST API.
+To work with B2B Commerce, CMS managed content, Experience Cloud sites, and Chatter, use Connect REST API.
 If you have many records to process, consider using Bulk API, which is based on REST principles and optimized for large sets of data.

 SOAP API provides a powerful, convenient, and simple SOAP-based web services interface for interacting with Salesforce.
 You can use SOAP API to create, retrieve, update, or delete records.
 You can also use SOAP API to perform searches and much more.
 Use SOAP API in any language that supports web services.

 For example, you can use SOAP API to integrate Salesforce with your org’s ERP and finance systems.
 You can also deliver real-time sales and support information to company portals and populate critical business systems with customer information.

 Connect REST API provides programmatic access to B2B Commerce, CMS managed content, Experience Cloud sites, files, notifications, topics, and more.
 Use Connect REST API to build UI for Chatter, such as feeds, users, and groups, especially in mobile applications.

 When to Use User Interface API

 When to Use the Analytics REST API